Why I'm Taking a Break From Blogging

 WHY I CAN’T GO BACK

-Physically and emotionally, when you get a taste of the freedom simplicity offers it’s hard to just go back to accumulated stuff.
-Letting go of things creates space to breathe, to move, and to realize what is important enough to hold onto.
-I feel like I’m at a legit turning point with this blog and with my life.
+Physically and emotionally, when you get a taste of the freedom simplicity offers, it’s hard to return to accumulating stuff.
+Letting go of things creates space to breathe, move, and realize what is important enough to hold onto.
+I feel like I’m at a legitimate turning point with this blog and with my life.

 I don’t want to be a part of the content churning machine that says it’s okay to consume for no reason other than to consume.
 I don’t want to be responsible for that waste.
 It’s not my truth anymore, and it feels dishonest to pretend like it is.

 Will I still make and share crafts?
-Probably.
+Maybe.
 But, I’m not going to make for the sake of having content.
 I want to share more purposefully.
 Trade in the SEO keywords for my voice.
-It’s been a while since I’ve listened to it.

 I feel like I could go on for another thousand words and talk myself into circles, never really getting anywhere.
 Instead, I'll leave you with this.